zaidalhuda/ai-in-teaching/README.md

 # AI in Teaching: A Comprehensive Guide for Educators
 **Transform your classroom with responsible AI integration**

+*Created by Dr. Zaid Al-Huda*
+*This repository is actively maintained and updated regularly with new tools, techniques, and educational resources*

 A practical, step-by-step guide to help teachers across all subjects use AI responsibly and effectively.
 Everything is organized with concrete examples, copy-paste prompts, and classroom-ready activities.

 ---